 Sugarloaf Lodge Tiki Bar, Sugarloaf Key (MM 17 Bayside) — When you are so close to Key West, few would think of stopping at the Sugarloaf Lodge.
 But those who do stop are in for a treat.
 Very laid back, the circular bar is nestled below a large palm-frond umbrella, overlooking a tranquil beach and bay.
 Nightly entertainment includes local musicians or trivia contents, and every hour is happy hour.
 You might also consider making this your base for visiting Key West with rooms at the lodge that are less expensive than most in Key West.

-Geiger Key Smokehouse and Tiki Bar (MM 10.5 Bayside at the Geiger Key Marina).
+Geiger Key Smokehouse and Tiki Bar, 10 miles outside Key West, (MM 10.5 Bayside at the Geiger Key Marina).
 You’d never know this cool little tiki bar even existed until you get off the Overseas Highway on Big Coppitt Key at the Circle K (MM 10.5) and wander 1.3 miles south on Boca Chica Road to Geiger Road.
 I’ve never had a better version of shrimp and grits, because these were delicious Key West pinks.
 We loved the laid-back tiki-bar atmosphere with waterfront views that hearken to the Keys “the way they used to be.”

 After dinner, we took a walk nearby on the closed roadway that runs between the beach and the US Naval Station runway at Geiger Key/Boca Chica Beach.
 It’s a lovely off-the-beaten track place.
 Note: A little hand-made sign notes this is a clothing optional beach.
 When we walked at sunset, there were few people there, all of them clothed.